Year 4 Class Page

 PLEASE ENSURE ALL CLOTHING IS LABELLED.

-LOST PROPERTY IS KEPT IN THE RECEPTION AREA.
+LOST PROPERTY IS NOW KEPT IN THE COMPUTING SUITE IN THE KS2 AREA.

 Home Learning in Year 4